 Please consider making a tax-deductible contribution today and supporting the organizations funded by the Ramsey County Bar Foundation and future lawyers who will make a difference.
 All contributors will be acknowledged in the Barrister.

 2019 Foundation grants will be awarded in April.
 Applications are due by 4:00 p.m. on February 28.
 For more information, contact Cheryl Dalby at 651.222.0846.

 Law Student Scholarships

-The Ramsey County Bar Foundation offers a scholarship of up to $6,000 to a law student who attends a Minnesota law school and who is a member of a group traditionally under-represented in the legal profession (including race, sex, ethnicity, sexual orientation or disability).
+The Ramsey County Bar Foundation will award scholarships of up to $6,000 to law students who attend a Minnesota law school and who are members of a group traditionally under-represented in the legal profession (including race, sex, ethnicity, sexual orientation or disability).
 The applicant must be a current law student with a record of academic or professional achievement and must display leadership qualities through past work experience, community involvement or student activities.

-In 2017, seven local law students received scholarships from the foundation as recommended by the RCBA Diversity Committee.
-Applications for the 2018 scholarship are due Friday, February 16.
+In 2018, six local law students received scholarships from the foundation as recommended by the RCBA Diversity Committee.
+Applications for the 2019 scholarship are due Friday, February 15.

 Major Fundraising Events